Shore-based angler proudly displaying a spot he caught. Photo credit: Virginia Marine Resources Commission

 Spot provide important recreational and commercial fisheries in the South Atlantic, although year-to-year fluctuations in landings are common.
 This is because spot are short-lived and the catch in most years consists of a single year-class, the strength of which is variable (partly due to environmental conditions prevalent in the spawning and nursery areas).

-In order to evaluate the status of the stock in between stock assessments, the South Atlantic Board reviewed the Traffic Light Analysis (TLA) for spot.
-Established under Addendum II, the TLA is a precautionary management framework which evaluates fishery trends and develops management actions.
-The name comes from assigning a color (red, yellow, or green) to categorize relative levels of population indicators.
-When a population characteristic improves, the proportion of green in the given year increases.
-Harvest and abundances thresholds of 30% and 60% (proportion of red) were established in Addendum I, representing moderate and significant concern for the fishery.
+Established under Addendum II, a traffic light approach (TLA) is typically conducted each year to evaluate fishery trends and develop management actions, if necessary.
+The name comes from assigning a color (red, yellow or green) to categorize relative levels of indicators that reflect the condition of the fish population (abundance metric) or fishery (harvest metric).
+For example, as harvest increases relative to the long-term mean, the proportion of green in a given year increases, and as harvest decreases, the amount of red in that year becomes more predominant.
 The TLA improves the management approach as it illustrates long-term trends in the stock and includes specific management recommendations in response to declines in the stock or fishery.

 Spot is one of the 275 sciaenid species worldwide.
 The Commission manages six sciaenid species, which are commonly called drums, croakers, or hardheads for the repetitive throbbing or drumming sounds they produce.
 Spot is managed under the Omnibus Amendment for Spot, Spotted Seatrout, and Spanish Mackerel (2011) and Addendum I (2014).
 The Omnibus Amendment updates all three species plans with requirements of the Commission's ISFMP Charter.
 As discussed above Addendum I establishes use of a Traffic Light Analysis to evaluate the status of the fisheries and potential coastwide or state-specified management actions (e.g. bag limits, size restrictions, time & area closures, and gear restrictions) based on the annual fisheries evaluation.
 The TLA has been used as a precautionary framework for fisheries with limited data to allow for a reasonable level of resource management.